 Computer with high-speed internet access

 Scanner or camera for uploading images of daily practice (or digital writing device if a student wants to do daily practice digitally)

 Scientific calculator (for some tasks) example: TI-30

 Course proctor: Each participating school must assign a course proctor for the student(s) at the school enrolled in the course.
 The regular classroom teacher may serve as the proctor.
 The course proctor will:

 Need to help, especially at the beginning of the semester, get students acclimated to following directions, showing work, and submitting assignments on time.

 Serve as the primary contact person between the course instructor and the school.
 Typical communication might include days off school, absent students, missing assignments, student progress, etc.

 Arrange for local support, guidance, and technical assistance for students, as needed.

 Arrange for proctoring of tests.
 (The course instructor will provide specific instructions to the proctor concerning tests and the proctor's role in test administration.)

 High School credit: It is up to each high school to determine if a student taking an Algebra 1 course in 7th or 8th grade will also receive high school credit.
-Some high schools have a placement test that students need to take to determine student's knowledge.
+Some high schools have placement tests that students need to take to determine a student's knowledge.
 Check with your local high school for information on their policy.